 Soka Gakkai Holds Monthly Leaders Meeting in Tokyo

-[Adapted from an article in the March 16, 2010, issue of the Seikyo Shimbun, Soka Gakkai, Japan; photo courtesy of Seikyo Shimbun]
+[Adapted from articles in the February 27 and March 4, 2011, issues of the Seikyo Shimbun, Soka Gakkai, Japan; photo courtesy of Seikyo Shimbun]